hazelhkim/Problem-Solving/CTCI/Trees-and-Graphs/Graphs.md

 - This is the most common way to represent a graph.
 - Every vertex (or node) stores a list of adjacent vertices.
-    - In an undirected graph, an edge like (a, b) would be stored twice: once in a's adjacent vertices and once in b's adjacent vbertices.
+    - In an undirected graph, an edge like (a, b) would be stored twice: once in a's adjacent vertices and once in b's adjacent vertices.
 - A simple class definition for a **graph node** could look essentially the same as a **tree node**.

 ```java